 A series of special PG lectures with associated seminars structured around the six themes Structure, Texts, Identity, Society, Translation and Transformation (provided for PG students studying different languages) introduces students to general questions of the role of language in language-based scholarship and research and provides them with the critical and methodological skills to relate their language acquisition to the thematic aspects of their studies.

 Method of assessment

-One three-hour written examination taken in May/June (70%); a translation project to be completed over the academic year of a suitable length to be submitted on the last day of term 2 (30%).
+One three-hour written examination taken in May/June (70%); a translation project to be completed over the academic year of a suitable length to be submitted on the first day of term 3 (30%).